Garmin Venu 4 vs. Venu 3: Did Garmin's best all-around watch get even better?

 Garmin Venu 4 vs. 3: Design & display

-The Garmin Venu 4 has the same 1.2- and 1.4-inch display sizes as its predecessor, except that its max brightness for sunny conditions is doubled, making it much clearer and vivid in the context of workouts.
+The Garmin Venu 4 has the same 1.2- and 1.4-inch display sizes as its predecessor, except that its max brightness for sunny conditions is doubled, making it much clearer and vivid when you're using it outdoors, like for a run or outdoor sports.
 The Venu 3 looks great indoors and is perfectly readable outdoors, but the Venu 4 matches the brightness standard of most other smartwatches these days.

 Another subtle change is that the Venu 4 display border no longer has clock markings along the edge at five-second intervals.
 Sportier Garmins tend to add words and numbers in the margins, making the Venu 4 much more subtle and defined by the watch face.

 Unfortunately, the Venu 4 didn't upgrade the Venu 3's Gorilla Glass 3 protection.
-Garmin reserves sapphire glass for premium models like the Venu X1, not acknowledging that "mid-range" models like the Venu 4 and Forerunner 570 cost hundreds more than other watches with higher-end scratch protection.
+Garmin reserves sapphire glass for premium models like the Venu X1.
+That's disappointing considering that "mid-range" models like the Venu 4 and Forerunner 570 cost hundreds more than other watches with higher-end scratch protection.

 Get the latest news from Android Central, your trusted companion in the world of Android